 As a homeowner, your equity gives you other options.

-Whether you want to expand your living space or make necessary repairs, EasyKnock’s sale-leaseback options are designed to meet your specific needs without the need to move or take out loans.
-Our array of sale-leaseback solutions all help you claim flexibility while freeing up cash for your home repairs and other financial goals.
+Whether you want to expand your living space or make necessary repairs, sale-leaseback options are designed to meet your specific needs without the need to move or take out loans.
+Sale-leaseback solutions can help you claim flexibility while freeing up cash for your home repairs and other financial goals.

 - Home Advisor.
 How Much Does It Cost To Remodel A Kitchen?

 - Bankrate.
 Home Equity Loan Rates for May 2021.

 - Bankrate.
 Home Equity Line of Credit (HELOC) Rates in May 2021.

 - NerdWallet.
 Are Home Equity Loans Tax-Deductible?